 GBRI’s 10 Best Online Learning Tips for Students:

 1. Choose your space wisely

 As we mentioned before, it is easy to get distracted at home, so it is important that you choose your online learning space carefully.
 Go for an area where no one is likely to disturb you so that you can stay focused on your session.
 It is best to take online learning sessions with your laptop/computer placed on a desk, but if that is not possible, just make sure the place where you’ll be sitting with your device is comfortable enough – both for attending the lecture and taking notes.
 Make sure to keep everything you might need during the session within easy reach.

 2. Don’t forget to take notes

 This is extremely important.
 Before attending an online lecture, don’t forget to grab a notebook and a pen to jot down the important notes.
 Yes, we know that some of you might be able to rewind and play the whole thing again, but taking notes helps you retain whatever is being taught better.

 Face-to-face lecture is one thing, but online lectures can get monotonous and boring.
+Studies have shown that taking short breaks helps you retain more information and be productive.
 So utilize the time you have between the scheduled lectures to move around a bit and relax.
 Grab something to eat, or maybe listen to some soothing music.
 This will help keep your mind fresh and rejuvenated.